suprajaarthi/Node-basics/README.md

 # Node-basics-

 Node js
-  - event driven
+  - Event driven architecture
-  - handles request asynchronously
+  - Handles request asynchronously
-  - single thread
+  - Single thread
-  - no process gets blocked
+  - No process gets blocked - non blocking I/O
+  - Cross platform environment

 Initially Uber used Multi thread Programming Language PHP
   - It handles each request on a single thread
   - Car dispatch operation was executed from multithreads
-  - Once a car is dispatched to a user , the same car was dispatched to another user 1.Global objects
+  - Once a car is dispatched to a user , the same car was dispatched to another user

+Asynchronous mechanism:
+  - When a request is made to server , instead of waiting for the request to complete, server continues to process other requests
+  - When request processing completes, the response is sent to caller using callback mechanism

+1.Global objects

 2.Functional expressions